 Ocean Freedom, the 20m luxury cruising CAT goes to two very unique and different Great Barrier Reef destinations, “Wonder Wall” on the Outer Edge of Upolu Reef and Upolu Cay Reef.
 This tour has 6 hrs of actual reef time – more than any other Cairns reef tour so plenty of time to totally immerse yourself in all that is reef!
-With complimentary informative Glass Bottom Boat and Adventure Drift Snorkel Tours, led by our passionate, knowledgeable Master Reef guides and Marine Interpreters, you will engage and learn about the reef and then, we have no doubt, start to feel this deep connection to nature that we all share.
+With complimentary informative Glass Bottom Boat (subject to sea conditions on the day) and Adventure Drift Snorkel Tours, led by our passionate, knowledgeable Master Reef guides and Marine Interpreters, you will engage and learn about the reef and then, we have no doubt, start to feel this deep connection to nature that we all share.

 Cairns Premier Reef and Island Tours view their Island and Cay destinations as their natural pontoons sitting on the Great Barrier Reef.
 Both these Cairns snorkel and dive reef tours cater for small numbers, offering truly personalised service where you not only get to snorkel and dive the beautiful Great Barrier Reef (GBR), but also get to experience an eco-friendly developed coral cay Island (Green Island) or a changing coral cay, sitting in the middle of the ocean (Upolu Cay).
 Get well fed and relax on the sail home or cruise back to Cairns while reflecting on the days’ reef snorkelling adventures.

 These Cairns snorkel and dive reef experiences are must do in Cairns!

 “We acknowledge the Gunggandji (Green Island) and Yirrganydji (Upolu) as the Traditional Owners of the land, seas, and waterways in which we operate.
 We pay respect to their Elders both past, present and emerging.”